 We rank online criminal justice programs according to 3 metrics:

-- U.S. News & World Report Ranking on 2016 Online Graduate Criminal Justice Programs
+- U.S. News & World Report Ranking of Online Graduate Criminal Justice Programs

 - Actual Tuition (as reported from school website)

 Value Colleges only ranks regionally-accredited, reputable colleges and universities, not exploitative or shady diploma mills.
 These are institutions that are known quantities, with history, qualified faculty, and market value.
 That’s the Value Colleges way.

 Renowned as one of the best public universities in the nation, the University of California, Irvine, is also one of the youngest Public Ivies (a public university with the reputation of an Ivy League) at 50 years old.
 Irvine has made that reputation with fearless innovation and a wealth of research, making it one of the leading institutions for medicine, health sciences, and environmental sciences.
 It is also a cutting-edge innovator in Criminal Justice, with the only criminology department in the UC system and some of the most respected scholars in the field.
 UC Irvine’s Department of Criminology, Law and Society offers an online Master of Advanced Studies degree that has been ranked as a best program for veterans by U.S. News & World Report.
 This two-year program can be completed entirely online, except for an accelerated 5-day introductory course.
 It’s a value that only UC Irvine can offer.